 Tensor Toolbox for MATLAB

-The Tensor Toolbox provides the following classes and functions for manipulating dense, sparse, and structured tensors using MATLAB's object-oriented features.
+The Tensor Toolbox provides the classes and functions for manipulating dense, sparse, and structured tensors using MATLAB's object-oriented features.
 This documention is provided via the MATLAB help interface under "Supplemental Software".

 - Tensor Types - The Tensor Toolbox supports multiple tensor types, including dense, sparse, and symmetric tensors as well as specially structured tensors, such as Tucker format (core tensor plus factor matrices), Krusal format (stored as factor matrices), sum format (sum of differnt types of tensors such as sparse plus rank-1 tensor in Kruskal format), and so.